carbon-language/carbon-lang/README.md

 Getting Started](http://clang.llvm.org/get_started.html) page might have more accurate information.

-This is an example workflow and configuration to get and build the LLVM source:
+This is an example work-flow and configuration to get and build the LLVM source:

-1. Checkout LLVM (including related subprojects like Clang):
+1. Checkout LLVM (including related sub-projects like Clang):

      * ``git clone https://github.com/llvm/llvm-project.git``